Changissnz/the_problem_with_ai_exemplified__09-13-2026/README.md

 it provides feedback like a clinician.

 The media coverage of AI?
 A+ for Sensationalism.
 I have to say...the coverage of A.I. has beat everything I seen during the 1999/2000/2001 years, back when I was too young to care or understand.
-And the A.I. coverage is definitely multiples of times than the big news on "the Russians" about a decade back, the Watergate 5.0/6.0/7.0 sensations throughout the two primary American political parties.
+And the A.I. coverage is definitely multiples of times that the big news on "the Russians" about a decade back, the Watergate 5.0/6.0/7.0 sensations throughout the two primary American political parties.
 This A.I. thing... big big cause for change or something, as seen by the semiconductor chip shortage, and evident leverage by East Asian economies for their own welfare.
 Just a few days ago, I was reading about how powerful the Japanese Yen has become, something about bond markets.
 And the brilliant and magnificent Chinese, just marvel at their contributions in